BomScoob12/onebox-todo/README.md

 # Todo App

-A full-stack Todo application with React frontend and Express backend.
+A complete fullstack Todo application - React frontend and Express backend integrated and served from a single Express server.

 > ✨ This project is built with the **code-by-cursor**